KkutaySarii/KkutaySarii/README.md

 <br>

-- A passionate Front-end developer
-- Currently learning Web Development and Blockchain Technology
+- I'm currently learning Rust, React.js, Next.js and Blockchain Technology
 - I'm a developer in the YTU Blockchain Community
-- I also work as a developer at Akbank.
+- I also work as a developer at Akbank

 <br><br>